Sir Henry Wilson, 1st Baronet: Personality

 Wilson was widely regarded by his contemporaries as a charming man, describing him as a "delightful whirlwind" and writing that "there was something spectacular and theatrical about him".
-Many politicians enjoyed his levity, e.g. referring to Haig as "Sir Haig" – Kiggell said he was the only general who could talk to the "Frocks" on level terms – as did the French, who called him "General Dooble-Vay".
-Some senior British officers genuinely believed that his sympathy for the French amounted almost to treason.
+Many politicians enjoyed his levity – Kiggell said he was the only general who could talk to the "Frocks" on level terms – as did the French, who called him Général Double-Vé ("General W").
+Some senior British officers believed that his sympathy for the French amounted almost to treason.

 Wilson's popularity was not universal, however: Sir Sam Fay, a railway official who worked at the War Office 1917–19, enjoyed cordial face-to-face relations with Wilson but wrote that he could argue with total conviction that a horse chestnut was the same thing as a chestnut horse, and that an unnamed senior general said he suffered a "sexual disturbance" whenever he came within a mile of a politician (Fay recorded that the general had in fact used "vulgar and obscene" language – Walter Reid simply writes that exposure to politicians gave Wilson an erection).
-Edward Spears – also a senior Anglo-French liaison officer, but junior to Wilson – loathed him and compared him to Quint, the sinister and evil valet in Henry James' The Turn of the Screw.
+Edward Spears – also a senior Anglo-French liaison officer, but junior to Wilson – compared him to Quint, the sinister valet in Henry James' The Turn of the Screw.

 For much of the war Wilson had a poor relationship with Haig, although relations eased somewhat when Wilson became CIGS.
 Esher said that he was always loyal to the man he was serving, and Walter Reid believes Wilson did not actively plot against Haig.
 When French asked Wilson, late in 1915, if he had heard of Haig, Rawlinson and Gough intriguing against him, Wilson replied, perhaps somewhat naively, that "Haig was too good a fellow" for that kind of thing.
-Wilson wrote of Haig (21 December 1915, when appointing him to a corps command) "He was quite nice but he is always foreign to me".
 After the disaster of 1 July 1916 Wilson wrote (5 July) that Haig was "a good stout hearted defensive soldier with no imagination & very little brains & very little sympathy".
 That same day Foch, who had declined an invitation from Haig to lunch with Wilson, thought Haig "was stupid & lacked stomach for the fight" which Wilson thought "not quite fair".

-Haig's private views of Wilson were less cordial: he thought him (August 1914) "a politician, and not a soldier", and a "humbug".
+Haig's private views of Wilson were less cordial: he thought him "a politician, and not a soldier".
 After a meeting on 23 June 1916, following the failed counterattack at Vimy Ridge, Haig wrote that Wilson "seems to acquire a more evil look each time I see him".